What is Consumer Reports

 - To find Consumer Reports, click here.
 (You can also find the link by clicking Research at the top of any DCL web page and selecting the Magazines & Newspapers section or by choosing Consumer Reports from the alphabetical list of online resources.)

-- When entering Consumer Reports, you may be asked for your library information by NC LIVE.
-If so, select Durham County from the inital dropdown list, then enter your library card number (beginning with “2345…”).
-Valid information will take you through NC LIVE to the Consumer Reports page.
+- When entering Consumer Reports, you may be asked for your library card number.
+If so, enter your library card number (beginning with “2345…”).
+Valid information will take you to the Consumer Reports page.

-- If you have trouble with access, please contact your branch or use the NCKnows chat on the NC LIVE page.
+- If you have trouble with access, please contact your branch or use the chat box on the Online Resources page.

 Searching Consumer Reports

 - The front Consumer Reports page has publication details and ways to browse articles by year and issue.
-To search Consumer Reports, find the Search within this publication link in upper right-hand corner.
+To search Consumer Reports, find the Search within this publication link near the top of the page.

 - Use the options in the left-hand sidebar to narrow your date range and subject.
 Read the abstract in the record of each article to find out what the article is about.
 To access the article as it appears in the periodcal (with magazine layout and photos), download the PDF option provided under the full-text aticles.